CarsonDDD/Clay-cs.MonoGame/Clay-cs.MonoGame.Examples/README.md

 ## 4. Custom Render Example

-Example to show off how to use the Custom Renderer feature from/for Clay, using `CustomRenderRegister` to define the renderer delegate with an id, and potentially `UserDataRegister` for passing data to the renderer.
+Example to show off how to use the Custom Renderer feature from/for Clay, using `CustomRenderRegister` to define the renderer delegate with an id, and potentially `UserDataRegister` for passing args to the renderer.

 ## 5. Game Inside UI